OUR COMMITMENT TO SAFETY

 What to do

-- Receiving an emergency alert does not necessarily mean you will need to evacuate the area.
+- Hearing a siren or receiving an emergency alert does not necessarily mean you will need to evacuate the area.
+Outdoor warning siren tests are conducted during the first Wednesday of each month.

-- If you receive an emergency alert, go inside and monitor local radio stations.
+- If you hear a siren, go inside and monitor local radio stations.
 Prepare to take action if instructed.

 - Review the Emergency Planning Zone to identify your evacuation route if you are instructed to evacuate.